paachary/automating-aws-cloudformation-deployment/README.md

 #       Example of automating deployment of AWS CloudFormation templates

-          This example uses pynt, a lightweight python build tool, to execute tasks for creating and deleting CloudFormation templates.
+          This example uses pynt, a lightweight python build tool, to execute tasks for creating and deleting AWS CloudFormation templates.

-          The examples of AWS CloudFormation templates include Individual Templates
+          The examples of AWS CloudFormation stacks include Individual Templates
-                    Nested Templates
+                    Nested Stack

 ## Pre-requirements for using this repository